hpcaitech/ColossalAI/applications/Chat/README.md

 </details>

+You can find more examples in this [repo](https://github.com/XueFuzhao/InstructionWild/blob/main/compare.md).

 ### Limitation for LLaMA-finetuned models
 - Both Alpaca and ColossalChat are based on LLaMA.
 It is hard to compensate for the missing knowledge in the pre-training stage.
 - Lack of counting ability: Cannot count the number of items in a list.
 - Lack of Logics (reasoning and calculation)
 - Tend to repeat the last sentence (fail to produce the end token).
 - Poor multilingual results: LLaMA is mainly trained on English datasets (Generation performs better than QA).

 ### Limitation of dataset
 - Lack of summarization ability: No such instructions in finetune datasets.
 - Lack of multi-turn chat: No such instructions in finetune datasets